chottosid/Veritas/blockchain/README.md

 # Veritas Blockchain

-This is the blockchain component of Veritas, a blockchain-based justice management system.
+This is the blockchain component of Veritas, a comprehensive blockchain-based justice management system.
 It contains smart contracts for managing justice events and case proceedings.

 ## Project Overview